apache/druid/docs/content/development/build.md

 `distribution/target/druid-VERSION-bin.tar.gz`.

-This will also create a tarball that contains `mysql-metadata-storage` extension under `distribution/target/mysql-metdata-storage-bin.tar.gz`.
-If you want Druid to load `mysql-metadata-storage`, you can first untar `druid-VERSION-bin.tar.gz`, then go to ```druid-<version>/druid_extensions```, untar `mysql-metdata-storage-bin.tar.gz` there.
+This will also create a tarball that contains `mysql-metadata-storage` extension under `distribution/target/mysql-metadata-storage-bin.tar.gz`.
+If you want Druid to load `mysql-metadata-storage`, you can first untar `druid-VERSION-bin.tar.gz`, then go to ```druid-<version>/extensions```, untar `mysql-metadata-storage-bin.tar.gz` there.
 Now just specifiy `mysql-metadata-storage` in `druid.extensions.loadList` so that Druid will pick it up.
 See [Including Extensions](../operations/including-extensions.html) for more infomation.

 You can find the example executables in the examples/bin directory: